Reviewing Hugo Boss (OTCMKTS:BOSSY) and Kontoor Brands (NYSE:KTB)

 |2.33

-Kontoor Brands presently has a consensus price target of $78.83, indicating a potential upside of 6.47%.
-Given Kontoor Brands’ stronger consensus rating and higher possible upside, equities research analysts clearly believe Kontoor Brands is more favorable than Hugo Boss.
+Kontoor Brands presently has a consensus target price of $78.83, indicating a potential upside of 6.03%.
+Given Kontoor Brands’ stronger consensus rating and higher possible upside, analysts clearly believe Kontoor Brands is more favorable than Hugo Boss.

 Profitability